brenoroosevelt/habemus/pages/dependency-injection.md

 ```
 ## Property Injection

-Habemus property injection use PHP 8 Attributes.
+Habemus property injection uses PHP 8 Attributes.
 You only need to pass the service identification as a parameter of the `Inject` attribute.
 If identification is left empty, the container will attempt to use the type hint.

 ```php
 <?php